 What is Telegram?

 Telegram is a messenger app used by some 200 million people worldwide, with 9.5 million users in Russia.
-Much of its popularity rests on the popular perception that it is highly secure and private, a perception which is itself based on Telegram’s notoriety as a tool widely used by ISIL.
+Much of its popularity rests on the popular perception that it is highly secure and private, a perception that is itself based on Telegram’s notoriety as a tool widely used by ISIL.

 As I discuss below, this reputation for privacy and security is largely undeserved.
 Telegram is not held in high esteem by cryptographers and privacy experts.